glennmckechnie/weewx-mesowx/README.md

 http://<your_site>/weewx/mesowx/meso/data.php?entity_id=weewx_archive&data=dateTime&order=desc&limit=1

-and a date should be returned...
+and a date should be returned if the database has something...

        [[1592045160]]